-I am in the process of writing my first book, “You Are The Team – 7 Simple Ways Members Of Teams Can Go From Good To Great!”
+I am in the process of writing my first book, “You Are The Team – 6 Simple Ways Teammates Can Go From Good To Great!”
 You can find more information on the book here.
 Writing a book has been quite the experience and a lot of work – but a lot of fun too.

 Through the process of writing my first book I have had many different thoughts pop up in my head.
 I will be honest with you – they haven’t all been positive.
 But somehow I am managing through it all, and I am close to finishing what I truly think will be a book that will change the way people engage on teams.